nmachine-io/doc-site/docs/intro.md

 Welcome to the NMachine documentation site.
 Here you will find the resources to develop and distribute your NMachine.

+> NMachine lets you create application-specific platforms, as code, called NMachines, that your clients and teams can use to independently operate your Kubernetes application on their infrastructure in the real world.

 ## Learn the Concepts

 Start by building an understanding of core NMachine